Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 To make things easier, you may want to have an experienced expert perform updates and upgrades for you.
 More on this below!

-Our FREE Website Maintenance Checklist
+Our FREE Website Maintenance Plan

-Let’s look at some key elements that should always function properly:
+Let’s look at some key elements that should always function properly.

 Forms are the lifeblood of your website.
 If users cannot complete forms to donate, register for events, or contact you, you will lose valuable supporters.